 Jeong Woo Jae

 HeyHoney’s pieces were something else.
 The colors popped in every direction, but what was more impressive was the portrayal of American culture and its way of life.
-From everyday things to an apocalyptic way of life.
-Every painting expressed something similar yet different, which made it even more interesting.
+From everyday things to an apocalyptic form of life.
+In addition, every painting expressed something similar yet different, which made it even more enjoyable.

-This gallery had one of the biggest displays at Urban Break.
-With an inflatable as big and tall as a tree and small figures that stood out as one passed by them.
-The paintings inside the booth were amazing, colors popped out everywhere you looked.
-Jun Roy, the artist of this display, created each piece with a unique signature, that of a creature as white as snow with gold feet, a face, and a crown.
-Each painting, even though they were 2-D when looking at them from certain angles, seemed like it could pop out of the canvas at any moment.
+This gallery had one of the most extensive displays at Urban Break.
+With an inflatable as big and tall as a tree and small figures that stood out as one passed them.
+The paintings inside the booth were terrific, colors popped out everywhere you looked.
+Jun Roy, the artist of this display, created each piece with a unique signature: a creature as white as snow with gold feet, a face, and a crown.
+Therefore, each painting, even though they were 2-D when looking at them from certain angles, seemed like it could pop out of the canvas at any moment.

 Anikoon also had a big display, with its iconic robot right in the center, its portraits full of robots on each wall.
-The most memorable ones were the ones inside of the hearts.
-Each one showed a different type of emotion that seems to resemble a family at points, love-struck couples, and heartbroken people.
+The most memorable ones were the ones inside the hearts.
+Each one showed a different emotion resembling a family at points, love-struck couples, and heartbroken people.
 No matter where you looked, love seemed everywhere in this display.

 Webtoons had a special display from fan favorites or just some of the most popular Webtoons from this past year.
-The four lucky winners were Gasfard, Joo Dong Geun, Llama, and Han Kyoung Chal.
-Two of these authors’ works have been turned into K- dramas Llama’s Tomorrow and Han Kyoung Chal’s Our Beloved Summer, both available on Netflix.
+The lucky winners were Gasfard, Joo Dong Geun, Llama, and Han Kyoung Chal.
+Moreover, two of these authors’ works have been turned into K- dramas Llama’s Tomorrow and Han Kyoung Chal’s Our Beloved Summer, both available on Netflix.

 78 Under was a special display.
 Even though it did not display urban street art, it had a wall full of its iconic shoes.
-The brands’ collaborations with artists are well known.
 It prides itself in showing culture and art without confinement with each shoe they release.
-If you tag them on Instagram, you could get a toy to build and design yourself.
+In addition, if you tag them on Instagram, you could get a toy to build and design yourself.

 Dr. Groot had a very interactive booth.
 They also were one of those booths that were not there to display urban street art but had very impressive samples of art related to urban street art.
-Their booth consisted of an interactive AR or Augmented Reality, where you would stand in front of a camera, and on a special screen, your face would become their iconic Dr. Groot or another character.
-This booth made your experience fun and the crew working were extremely helpful as they would encourage you and if you were with someone else to enjoy the experience together instead of alone.
+Their booth consisted of an interactive AR or Augmented Reality, where you would stand in front of a camera, and on a unique screen, your face would become their iconic Dr. Groot or another character.
+Furthermore, this booth made your experience fun.
+The crew working was beneficial as they would encourage you, and if you were with someone else, to enjoy the experience together instead of alone.
 They would nicely ask if you needed help filming and would take pictures and videos for you.

-Overall, Urban Break this year gave everyone a great experience, young and old, who love art or urban culture and street art.
-Whether abstract, interactive or even traditional art, there was something to look forward to at every corner.
-If you ever happen to be in Korea during the summer, I recommend coming and checking it out for yourself.
+Overall, Urban Break this year gave everyone a great experience, young and old, who loves art or urban culture and street art.
+Whether abstract, interactive, or even traditional art, there was something to look forward to at every corner.
+If you are ever in Korea during the summer, I recommend coming and checking it out.